WallarooLabs/Wallaroo_Tutorials/docs/markdown/wallaroo-developer-guides/wallaroo-api-guides/wallaroo-mlops-tutorial-reference.md

 The following references are available for more information about Wallaroo and the Wallaroo MLOps API:

 * [Wallaroo Documentation Site](https://docs.wallaroo.ai):  The Wallaroo Documentation Site
 * Wallaroo MLOps API Documentation from a Wallaroo instance:  A Swagger UI based documentation is available from your Wallaroo instance at `https://{Wallaroo Prefix}.api.{Wallaroo Suffix}/v1/api/docs`.
-For example, if the Wallaroo Instance is Wallaroo Community with the prefix `{lovely-rhino-5555}`, then the Wallaroo MLOps API Documentation would be available at `https://lovely-rhino-5555.api.example.wallaroo.ai/v1/api/docs`.
+For example, if the Wallaroo Instance is YOUR SUFFIX with the prefix `{lovely-rhino-5555}`, then the Wallaroo MLOps API Documentation would be available at `https://lovely-rhino-5555.api.example.wallaroo.ai/v1/api/docs`.
 For another example, a Wallaroo Enterprise users who do not use a prefix and has the suffix `wallaroo.example.wallaroo.ai`, the the Wallaroo MLOps API Documentation would be available at `https://api.wallaroo.example.wallaroo.ai/v1/api/docs`.
 For more information, see the [Wallaroo Documentation Site](https://docs.wallaroo.ai).

 **IMPORTANT NOTE**:  The Wallaroo MLOps API is provided as an early access features.
 Future iterations may adjust the methods and returns to provide a better user experience.
 Please refer to this guide for updates.